markrhacker/EveIntro/EveIntro.md

 Search is fuzzy which means it more like google, it will past capital letter, spaces, underscore etc.

-therefore, try '''EMS''' and '''ems'''.
+therefore, try ``EMS`` and ``ems``.
 This is nice because it makes Eve human and accessbale due to a little imprecresion.

-Deep seach which results in tables, try project start.
+Deep seach which results in tables, try ``project start``.
 Project is a card collection, and start is properties - the search make the connection for you.

 ![Eve logo](./ProjectStart.png)